-She currently studies piano at the Royal Conservatory’s prestigious Phil and Eli Taylor Performance Academy for Young Artists and jazz at Humber College Community Music School.
+During her high school years, Senaida attended Havergal College in Toronto, Canada where she received the Ancerl Prize for Leadership in Music and was the co-head of the senior choir.
+She also studied classical piano at the Royal Conservatory’s prestigious Phil and Eli Taylor Performance Academy for Young Artists and jazz piano at Humber College Community Music School.
 She has studied with numerous teachers including Joe Johnson, Michael Berkovsky, Li Wang, Brian Rudolf, Lorne Lofsky and Spiro Kizas.
-She has participated in local competitions and music festivals, where she has earned numerous first and second prizes.
-In 2018, she received her ARCT Performance Certificate from the Royal Conservatory of Music with honours.
-She was previously the principal alto saxophone and is now the principal pianist for the Toronto Youth Wind Orchestra.
-She has performed with renowned musicians including Jens Lindemann, Shawn Desman, the Shuffle Demons and Johan de Meij.
+She has participated in local competitions and music festivals, where she earned numerous first and second prizes.
+In 2018, she received her ARCT Performance Certificate from the Royal Conservatory of Music.
+She was the principal pianist for the Toronto Youth Wind Orchestra from 2018-2020.

 She is currently studying at New York University’s Clive Davis Institute for Recorded Music at the Tisch School for the Arts, where she is a recipient of the Tisch Scholarship.
 She is also a 2020 Horatio Alger Canadian Scholar, Toronto Hakka Conference 2020 Luo Shui Hap Scholar, recipient of the Jean Lumb Foundation Chung-Kotcheff Arts Award, NSHSS Performing Arts: Music Scholarship, and Notes for the Future Scholarship.